• Skip to main content

 Combilift is headquartered in County Monaghan, Ireland.
 Martin McVicar and Robert Moffett established the company in 1988.

-Combilift prides itself in the innovative, multidirectional steering technology that allows it to lead the industry.
+Combilift prides itself on the innovative, multidirectional steering technology that allows it to lead the industry.

 Linde